 Hidden in Topanga Canyon this venue has everything for nature lovers and those looking to have a place to celebrate away from the big city but also close enough to home.
 I’ve shot several times throughout the last few years and can attest that it is lovely in all seasons.
 The layered concept works great here featuring a floor for getting ready, a wooden deck for a ceremony, a quiet garden area for dinner and an upstairs hall made for dancing.
 The whole place is nestled in the canyon and feels like a mini vacation from Los Angeles.

 *Insider Scoop: Dog Friendly, Staff is uniquely kind and accommodating.
-Tell Zenobia I sent you!
+Ideal for Medium to Large-sized Weddings.

 Style: Romantic Garden, Modern Design, Nature Centric